For a weekend, I felt like the chef of a fine restaurant in an elegant mansion, turning out beef wellington, lobster thermidor and lemon tarts.

 Abingdon Manor is fewer than 5 miles off of Interstate 95 and is halfway between New York and Palm Beach, Fla.

 Chef Griffey spent years entertaining at home and taking cooking courses before she sold her accounting firm to buy the inn.
-She has published a cookbook, “Inn the Kitchen at Abingdon Manor,” which is out of print, but many of her recipes are on her website
+She has published a cookbook, "Inn the Kitchen at Abingdon Manor," which is out of print, but many of her recipes are on her website.
+She also films a cable television show, "Inn the Kitchen," that you can watch on her website.

 While she takes the lead in the kitchen, Michael Griffey is the gracious host who welcomes guests and makes the visitors feel welcome and comfortable.